talentprotocol/creator-score-miniapp/planning/BR: UI v2.md

 ## TASK

-- Design and implement the frontend for "Builder Rewards," a mobile-first Farcaster Frame v2 application.
+- Design and implement the frontend for "Builder Rewards," a mobile-first Farcaster mini app.
 - The application must feature a clean, minimalist UI, allowing users to track their onchain development rewards, view leaderboards, manage their public profile, and configure personal settings.

 ## CONTEXT & CONSTRAINTS